A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Experiments

 \subsection{Metric evaluation}

-For each set of additional references, we produce a multi-reference \bleu metric, which is used to score all into-English system outputs from WMT19.\footnote{\url{http://statmt.org/wmt19/results.html}.} The scores are then evaluated by calculating their correlation with direct assessment (DA) scores produced by the WMT manual evaluation.
-As per the WMT 2019 task \citep{ma-etal-2019-results}, system-level scores are evaluated using Pearson's correlation.
-Statistical significance of improvements (against the \bleu baseline) are calculated using the Williams significance test \citep{williams_1959}, as recommended by \citet{graham-baldwin-2014-testing}.
-Segment-level judgments are transformed into relative rankings and correlations are calculated using Kendall's $\tau$ and significance levels using bootstrap resampling.
+For each set of extra references, we produce multi-reference \bleu and \sentbleu metrics, which we use to score all into-English system outputs from the WMT19 news task.\footnote{\url{http://statmt.org/wmt19/results.html}.} We evaluate the scores as in the metrics task \citep{ma-etal-2019-results}, by calculating the correlation with manual direct assessments (DA) of MT quality \citep{graham-etal-2013-continuous}.
+System-level scores are evaluated using Pearson's $r$ and statistical significance of improvements (against single-reference \bleu) using the Williams test \citep{williams_1959}.
+Segment-level correlations are calculated using Kendall's $\tau$ (and significance against single-reference \sentbleu with bootstrap resampling) on the DA assessments transformed into relative rankings.